100% Full-Time Faculty Hold Terminal Degrees

 7. What is the path for licensure for graduates from your program?

 Licensure is different in each state.
-However, the general standard for licensure is completion of a 60 credit hour M.A. in Counseling - with a major in Clinical Mental Health Counseling; School Guidance Counseling; or Marriage, Couple & Family Counseling.
-Two years of supervision (post degree) and a state licensure exam is what most states require to become licensed as a professional counselor or its equivalent.
-School guidance counseling licensure or certification is determined by the Board of Education in most states.
-(Usually an M.A. in Counseling in School Guidance is sufficient.)
+However, the general standard for licensure is completion of a 60 credit hour M.A. in Counseling with a major in Clinical Mental Health Counseling, School Counseling or Marriage, Couple & Family Counseling.
+Two years of supervision (post-degree) and a state licensure exam is what most states require to become licensed as a professional counselor or its equivalent.
+School Counseling licensure or certification is determined by the Board of Education in most states.
+(Usually an M.A. in Counseling in School Counseling is sufficient.)
 Students should examine the requirements for licensure in the state or states they would like to practice in the future.